Spread of food dishes on wood table with green napkin

 What is it?
 A fun and fast-paced pan-Asian diner with Australia’s largest sake list.

 Why go?
-You’re meeting a pal, you want to eat, drink and get a bit merry to the familiar tune of ‘Ghetto Superstar’, and you don’t want to have to dress up.
+You’re meeting a pal, you want to eat, drink and get a bit merry to the familiar tune of 'Ghetto Superstar', and you don’t want to have to dress up.
 Akiba is definitely where you should head.
 Inside, it’s decked out a little like a cabin in the woods by way of a neon Tokyo karaoke bar.
-Pull up a stool to a high table and get snacking, though be mindful that serves aren’t small so you can fill up fast.
-Their dumpling game is on point – shoutout to the Peking duck parcels – and they don’t get lazy on the veggo front, grilling a whole half eggplant with sweet miso and then adding some snap, crackle and pop with pepitas, puffed rice and seaweed.
+Pull up a stool to a high table and get snacking, though be mindful that servings aren’t small, so you can fill up fast.
+While the menu changes frequently, their dumpling game is on point – shoutout to the Peking duck parcels.
+They don’t get lazy on the veggo front, grilling half an eggplant with sweet miso and then adding some snap, crackle and pop with pepitas, puffed rice and seaweed.
 Keep the good times rolling with fresh oysters and tartare from the raw bar, Japanese fried chicken, lemon tofu cheesecake and a sake flight.

-Time Out tip: If you’re stuck for choice, opt for the eight-course ‘feed me’ menu for $66 per person.
-It’s great value for money and you’ll be rolling home by the end of it.
+Time Out tip: If you’re stuck for choice, opt for the eight-course ‘feed me’ menu for $69 per person.
+It’s great value for money, and you’ll be rolling home by the end of it.

 Melissa Woodley